Eddie Rosario Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.6 K/9, which ranks 16th in the league.
+- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have the 22nd-ranked team ERA among all MLB pitching staffs (4.49).
+- The Pirates have a 4.50 team ERA that ranks 22nd among all league pitching staffs.

-- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (121 total, 1.1 per game).
+- Pirates pitchers combine to give up 122 home runs (1.1 per game), the sixth-fewest in the league.

-- Bido (2-2 with a 5.18 ERA and 31 strikeouts in 33 2/3 innings pitched) gets the start for the Pirates, his eighth of the season.
+- The Pirates are sending Keller (9-8) out to make his 24th start of the season as he tries for his 10th win.
+He is 9-8 with a 4.35 ERA and 150 strikeouts through 138 2/3 innings pitched.

-- The righty's last appearance came on Wednesday against the Detroit Tigers, when he went three innings, surrendering four earned runs while allowing three hits.
+- The righty last pitched on Thursday against the Milwaukee Brewers, when he went five innings, allowing eight earned runs while giving up nine hits.

-- In nine games this season, the 27-year-old has an ERA of 5.18, with 8.5 strikeouts per nine innings.
-Opponents are batting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.